emerge-craziness/physics/README.md

 <br><br>
 - `old_calculation`
 - `old_drawgraph`
-- `old_max` -↑ Old versions of the programs.
-They depends on MPFR library and have no calculating optimization features.
+- `old_max`
-- `everything`        -- common target
+- `everything` -- It is for old versions of the programs.
+They depend on MPFR library (instead of CLN) and have no calculating optimization features.

 #Usage
 <b>`calculation`</b>` [datafile]` -- By default, "data" name is used.<br>